Maybe it seems obvious. But let’s be precise.

 So let’s open the box.

 On a technical level, a programming language is just another program.
 It accepts certain input.
 It evaluates that input.
 It produces a result.
-The twist is that the input to a programming language is a string of text that describes another program—also known as .
+The twist is that the input to a programming language is a string of text that describes another program—also known as source code.
 The result of the programming language is the program described by that source code.
-By convention, the software that implements the programming language and converts the source code is often known as a or .
-These terms exist mostly so we can avoid tangled phrases like “the program that makes the other program.“ + Yes, there is a distinction between these terms, but we can leave it aside for now.
+By convention, the software that implements the programming language and converts the source code is often known as a compiler or interpreter.
+These terms exist mostly so we can avoid tangled phrases like “the program that makes the other program”. + Yes, there is a distinction between these terms, but we can leave it aside for now.

 Because a compiler or interpreter for a programming language is a program, the process of writing one isn’t much different than any other program: we pick a language suited for the task and start working.